algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: any
 - push field to the stack from a transaction in the current transaction group

 for notes on transaction fields available, see `txn`.
-If this transaction is _i_ in the group, `gtxn i field` is equivalent to `txn field`
+If this transaction is _i_ in the group, `gtxn i field` is equivalent to `txn field`.

 ## load